 This link explores the brain and how it relates to cursive handwriting.
 Some important areas that are referenced include findings of changes occurring in the brains that allow a child to overcome motor challenges when children are exposed to cursive handwriting.
 Additionally, the article describes a study in which has shown that physical instruction such as cursive handwriting lessons actually changed the participant’s brain structure.

 There is some research indicating cursive handwriting can be a valuable tool for motor control challenges such as those who struggle with dyslexia or dysgraphia.

 It’s been found that there are distinct neural pathways that develop when we physically write letters.

 Neuroimaging studies have revealed an cognitive processes involving primarily left-hemisphere brain areas that are involved in writing tasks, finger writing, and imagined writing.

-enhance writing skills, reading, and learning or memory of language.
+Practice matters!
+Quality of handwriting has been shown to enhance writing skills, reading, and learning or memory of language.

 Cursive handwriting, like printed handwriting becomes more individualistic and develops a personal style, especially during grades 3 and 4, and as children develop.